 - Someone who wants a card with better benefits, such as annual travel credits, elite hotel status or airport lounge access

 How to maximize your rewards with the Amex Blue Cash Preferred

 If you believe you’re the ideal customer for the Amex Blue Cash Preferred, there are several ways you can maximize its benefits.
 Consider these tips to earn more rewards throughout the year.

 Max out bonus categories

-Using your card for all your regular spending will help you rack up more cash back throughout the year, but you’ll get the most bang for your buck if you focus on using this card in as many bonus categories as you can.
-Use it for all spending at U.S. supermarkets, and make sure to add this card as your preferred method of payment on all your U.S. subscription service accounts.
+Using your card for all of your regular spending will help you to rack up more cash back throughout the year, but you’ll get the most bang for your buck if you focus on using this card in as many bonus categories as you can.
+Use it for all of your spending at U.S. supermarkets, and make sure to add this card as your preferred method of payment on all of your U.S. subscription service accounts.
 Also, be sure you use your card for ride-sharing and filling up your tank, as well as any other transit purchases you regularly make.

-Pay attention to Amex offers
+Pay attention to Amex Offers

 The bottom line

 The Amex Blue Cash Preferred is one of the most popular cash back credit cards on the market today, and it’s worth considering if you spend a lot of money on groceries, gas or transportation.

 Still, there are plenty of other rewards credit cards to consider, including American Express credit cards with different earning structures or rewards programs.